QuantEcon/lecture-python-intro/lectures/inequality.md

 ### Lorenz curves for US data

-Next let's look at data, focusing on income and wealth in the US in 2016.
+Next let's look at US data for both income and wealth.

 (data:survey-consumer-finance)=
-The following code block imports a subset of the dataset `SCF_plus`, which is derived from the [Survey of Consumer Finances](https://en.wikipedia.org/wiki/Survey_of_Consumer_Finances) (SCF).
+The following code block imports a subset of the dataset `SCF_plus` for 2016, which is derived from the [Survey of Consumer Finances](https://en.wikipedia.org/wiki/Survey_of_Consumer_Finances) (SCF).

 ```{code-cell} ipython3